Bowl Gouges on Spindles: Can They Be Used Safely?

 Can you grind a spindle gouge into a bowl gouge?

-You can catch your bowl gouge for a few reasons, but the most common one is that it’s not sharp enough.
-When your gouge is dull, it can cause the wood to tear out instead of cutting smoothly.
-Make sure you keep your gouge sharpened and – if possible – invest in a good quality sharpening system to keep it razor-sharp.
+A few things can cause your bowl gouge to stick, but the most common is that it’s not sharp enough.
+If your gouge is dull, it can tear the wood instead of cutting nicely.
+To keep your gouge super sharp, be sure to keep it sharpened and, if you can, buy a good sharpening system.

-Another reason your gouge may catch is that you’re not holding it correctly.
-Grip the handle with your thumb behind the blade and your four fingers wrapped around the front.
-You want to apply pressure with your whole hand, not just your fingers.
-Experiment with different positions until you find one that feels comfortable and allows you to apply pressure.
+Another reason your cut might be sticking is that you’re not holding it properly.
+Hold the handle with four fingers in front and your thumb behind the blade.
+You should be using your whole hand, not just your fingers, to apply pressure.
+Try putting yourself in different positions until you find one that’s comfortable and allows you to apply pressure to it.

 Johnson